puppetlabs/iac/_posts/_posts/2020-02-06-blog-pdksync_GemTesting.md

 ---
 > Introduction:
 >
-pdksync is a tool that enables you to run a pdk update against a set of defined modules.
-The tool checks out a module, runs the most recent version of pdk update then proceeds to create the PR for you with the changes.
-This is the automated tool for ensuring modules can quickly adopt changes introduced by updates to the PDK and PDK template.
+pdksync enables you to do a lot more than just pdk update against a set of defined modules.
+In this blog post we will be going through single or multi gem testing features of pdksync.

 > Setup:
 >